 - Limited Design and Feature Options: Less options compared to hiring a professional web developer.
 Need a shopping cart or specific website functionality?
 Don’t hold your breath, or expect to pay through the nose.

 - Limited Design Customisation: The one thing I like about some of these companies is that they make editing a website easy, and some also have nice looking templates-although they aren’t always coded correctly.
 Nevertheless, a nice template doesn’t mean you will always like it, or be happy with the little customisations you are allowed to do.
 In fact, many website builder templates look like they were created with Microsoft Word!

 - Customer Service: One-on-one, personal customer service is not available when compared to hiring a local web designer.

 Even if you’re providing a basic service, or are a mum and dad shop, its even more important that you think outside the box and make your website stand out from the crowd.
 After all, your “FREE” or “cheap” website may be the first and last impression you make with your customer.
 Over 50% of small businesses fail within 5 years.
 These businesses fail for all different reasons, but if your website does not meet your end goals, convert sales, you can be sure, yours will fail just as quickly.

-Professional design is not art but a real process.
-A series of questions need to be asked, goals need to be established, and the design needs to meet these goals, be intutive, and have a great user experience.
+Professional web design is not art but a real process.
+A series of questions need to be asked, goals need to be established, and the design needs to meet these goals, be intuitive, and have a great user experience.

 If you or someone you know is thinking of using Wix, tell them “NO.”